eellpp/pubScratchpad/Business/advice.md

 #### Don't do startup for admiration
 >> Many enjoy the experience of being admired or envied by others, perhaps even more than the original experience itself.People buy expensive watches, or cars, or houses where the maintenance cost itself reminds them every time of the downsides but other people's admiration more than makes up for it.Entire industries were created purely to satisfy such needs, anything containing "luxury" is a good point to start.

-People coming from corporate background have this kind of behaviour.
+In corporate culture people work to be in a position holding power and prestige.
 Their decisions are clouded by their basic instinct of being admired.
+Everyday decisions like what to do, whom to meet, where to spending more time on things.
+In time it appears that you are working towards a lot of things that don't make money but seems to drive interesting conversations
 When bootstarting a business, your instinct should be grounded on making money.
 Turning a profit.
 Every decision should be pivoted around that.

 Don't do startup if you can't face being rejected, rediculed and ignored.